The Moore Park Beach Lifestyle: One visit and you're hooked!

-- Effective Jan/2013, all services listed above travel down Murdochs Road, passing Moore Park State School, Malvern Drive and turn right into Sylvan Drive then travelling along the current route into Bundaberg.
-A new timetable will be operational during early 2013 and will be available from the driver, Stewarts and Sons Coaches and online.
+- Effective Jan/2013, all services listed above travel down Murdochs Road, passing Moore Park Beach State School, Malvern Drive and turn right into Sylvan Drive, then travel along the current route into Bundaberg.
+A new timetable will be operational during early 2013 and will be available from the driver, Stewart and Sons Coaches, and online.

 - For visitors from Brisbane, Translink’s go card facilities are not available at this time.
 Interstate electronic-based ticketing systems are also not available.

-Additional information can be obtained via visiting Queensland Department of Transport’s qconnect website or calling Stewart and Sons Coaches on 07 4151 2646.
+Additional information can be obtained by visiting Queensland Department of Transport’s qconnect website or calling Stewart and Sons Coaches on 07 4151 2646.

 Photo Album - 2014 ANZAC Day at Moore Park Beach